 Sofia, 1966, 184 pp.

-UIUC Call Number: International & Area Studies Library Slavic Reference 016.9496 N214e; Also available in Main Stack and Oak Street Facility
+UIUC Call Number: International & Area Studies Library Ref Slavic--Bulgaria 016.9496 N214e; Also available in Main Stack and Oak Street Facility

 The first aim of this guide is to shadow light on the structure, the administration, and the activities of Bulgarian scientific institutions, museums, archives and libraries.
 But it also includes a detailed guide to reference works for various subjects: archeology, fine arts, law, ethnography, geography, history, literature, linguistics, education, and philosophy.
 The kind of works listed include encyclopedias, bibliographies, dictionaries, and periodical indexes.
 Each entry is transliterated and accompanied by a translation of the title in French.
 The guide is easily accessible through the following indexes: alphabetical index of the scientific organizations, alphabetical index of periodicals, name index.